QubitPi/java-code-review-guide-book/README.md

 * "By design, this object should not be passed to the next layer"
 * ...

 Rick was a Senior Software Engineer at Yahoo!.
-But I was a recent graduate who just learned there is something called "code review" in this word few months ago.
+But I was a recent graduate who just learned there was something called "code review" in this world few months ago.

 This is probably the 20th code review on a single PR.
 It's not a bad PR to be honest with you.
 Regular feature change in about 500 lines of code.
 I think I did a good job on that.